• Skip to primary navigation

 1. Add all the ingredients to a high-speed smoothie blender and process until smooth and creamy.

-2. Pour the smoothie into a bowl and top with your favourite toppings (chocolate nibs, chopped nuts, grated coconut, sliced fruit - just go ahead and use your creativity)!
+2. Pour the smoothie into a bowl and top with your favourite toppings as preferred (chocolate nibs, chopped nuts, grated coconut, sliced fruit - just to mention a few)!
 Serve and enjoy!

 There are several other ways to use spirulina at home or in your recipes.